Parishes of Barbados: History

 Thus Barbados was converted into the current eleven parishes of today corresponding to the earlier church parishes.
 As was common under the British system, each parish had a single main parishional church (or cathedral in the case of Bridgetown having been elevated to city status), which acted as a sort of capital for each parish.
 The parishes each held their own local government councils until these were abolished in 1959, following a brief administrative districting experiment within Barbados until 1967.

-Today

-The nation's capital Bridgetown, which is located within the parish of Saint Michael, may one day be made into its own parish.
+List

 Within the country, travel is unrestricted to everyone in moving about from parish to parish.
 With increasing urban sprawl and new construction projects across the country many neighbourhoods and even parishional border-lines today are ill-defined.